One of the questions I get asked from people after hearing my testimony about marriage is, ”What did you do to finally

 3. He robbed you of your self-esteem and dignity by constantly telling you that you are; fat and ugly, no one else will have you.
 You should be happy and grateful you have him, you are nothing.

-4. He destroys your personal belongings, pictures, wedding pictures, and heirlooms.
+4. He destroys your personal belongings, personal pictures, wedding pictures, and heirlooms.

 While visiting Dallas this week, we worshipped at Potter’s House in Dallas with Bishop TD Jakes, it was awesome, and we had a great time.
 I have always wanted to visit Potter’s House and experience it live and I was not disappointed at all.
 The Bishop was there while the praise and worship was phenomenal.